 Developing the digital capability and skills of teachers is key to preparing students for the needs of changing societies and economies.
 This will require improving the quality of initial and continuing teacher training and development and enhancing supports for lifelong learning.
-Such training should

-22 Jyotsna Jha, Shubhashansha Bakshi & Ernesto Martins Faria, 2012: "Understanding and challenging boys' disadvantage in secondary education in developing countries".
-Paper commissioned for the EFA Global Monitoring Report 2012, Youth and skills: Putting education to work cover the use of technology, pedagogy and content knowledge, and ethics, safety and well-being in relation to digital technologies.
-Training and professional development need to be affordable and accessible to all teachers, and should take into account gender and rural/urban dynamics.23
+Such training should cover the use of technology, pedagogy and content knowledge, and ethics, safety and well-being in relation to digital technologies.
+Training and professional development need to be affordable and accessible to all teachers and should take into account gender and rural/urban dynamics.23 Access to digital technologies should be open and public, with strategies that ensure sustainability and equitable access, protected from profit-seeking and private interests.